danbev/learning-v8/README.md

       ...
     };

-So back to looking at the arguments to SimpleInstallFunction which looks like this:
+So backing up to looking at the arguments to SimpleInstallFunction which are:

     SimpleInstallFunction(console, "debug", Builtins::kConsoleDebug, 1, false,
                           NONE);